miqdadgithub/miqdadgithub/README.md

 ## 🚀 Top Projects

 - **Yukawa Force Simulation**: Developed a Python-based simulation of the strong nuclear force using the Yukawa potential.
 Utilized Pygame for interactive visualization to demonstrate confinement and force behavior at varying distances.
-- **N-Body Simulation**: High-performance simulation of gravitational systems using Python, NumPy, and C++.
-Visualized results with Matplotlib and interactive dashboards.
+- **N-Body Simulation**: High-performance simulation of gravitational systems using Python.
+Visualized results with Pygame and interactive dashboards.
 - **Personal Portfolio Website**: Built with HTML, CSS, JavaScript, and GitHub Pages to showcase my work and research.

 ## 🛠️ Skills